Omnija/Snack-World-3ds-Translations/README.md

 ### Description:
 We are not Japanese or Translators, but we decided to pick this up as a side project due to a huge amount of requests.
+This will be an ONLY UI translation and we will not translate the story.

-This is our first 3ds translation attempt and we will do as we can.
+This is our first 3DS translation attempt and we will do as we can.
-I know the switch version is localized but alot of localization sounded stale or wrong.
-So The translation we do, is to make it as obvious and straight forward as possible.

-Compatible with Version 3.2
+We will be translating as close as possible as we can, but as well as avoiding confusing translations that ended up in the switch localized version.
+So it will be as plain and direct as can be or as close as we seem fit.

+### Version: 3.2

 ### Installation:
+Apply xdelta patch Snack World 3DS - Game to archive_a.fa Main Games files.
-Apply xdelta patch to archive_a.fa game and update 3.2
+Apply xdelta patch Snack World 3DS - Update to archive_a.fa to the 3.2 update files.

+Both patches need to be applied due to the .fa formated files.

 ### Modders
 Author: Omnija

 Assistant: Sotaeko

-Supporter: pk11
+Translating Assist: pk11

 ## Screenshots